BHFock/git-cl/docs/design-notes.md

 ### Stash categorisation rules

-Git's many possible repository states require careful analysis to determine which files can be safely stashed. `git cl stash` uses pre-validation to ensure only compatible files are included.
+The stash system needs to determine which files can safely be stashed.
+Git has many possible file states, but only some work with `git stash push`.
+Here's how git-cl categorizes files: `git cl stash` uses pre-validation to ensure only compatible files are included.
 This is handled by [clutil_categorize_files_for_stash](https://github.com/BHFock/git-cl/blob/cb5ca1923e1ee7acf4b942b5f259f3e5ce0db98c/git-cl#L1110C4-L1110C38) which determines if files are "stashable".

 Files are grouped into categories based on what Git thinks of them: